Contrast-Security-OSS/docs/content/admin/policy_mgmt/RemediationPolicy.md

 #### Automatic actions

 In the **Action** section, use the radio buttons and corresponding number control fields to either **flag vulnerabilities as a violation** or **automatically remediate** them after a given number of days.
-If multiple policies or actions affect the same vulnerability, the following rules determine the course of action.
+If multiple policies affect the same vulnerability, the following rules determine Contrast's course of action:

 * The most severe action (i.e. the action with the closest deadline) applies first.
-* If a violation deadline applies first, the vulnerability is flagged then auto-remediated when the later deadline applies.
+* If a violation deadline applies first, the vulnerability is flagged and then auto-remediated when the later deadline applies.
 * If an auto-remediation deadline applies first, the vulnerability is closed and never flagged.

 > **Note:** If Contrast rediscovers a legitimate vulnerability that was automatically remediated, Contrast will [report the vulnerability](user-vulns.html#analyze) as usual.